 - Calculate the number of spaces on the right.

-- Print the hashtags, spaces, and the percentage on the same line.
+- Print the hashtags, spaces, and percentages on the same line.

-If you only came for the code, here it is with example use:
+If you only came for the code, here it is with an example use:

 from time import sleep def progress(percent=0, width=40): left = width * percent // 100 right = width - left tags = "#" * left spaces = " " * right percents = f"{percent:.0f}%" print("\r[", tags, spaces, "]", percents, sep="", end="", flush=True) # Example run for i in range(101): progress(i) sleep(0.05)